Analysis and Visualization of Conflict Networks

 Data

 Data sets used to generate the above two videos.
-Obtained from the KEDS project website.- Persian Gulf region from 1979 to 1999.
+Obtained from the KEDS project website.
+Mapping from WEIS codes to Goldstein weights, which are scores indicating the degree of cooperation (positive) or hostility (negative) of an event.

 Resources